CyrilleMesue/cyrillemesue.github.io/_pages/about.md

 * Make connections with great developers and become one of them.
 * Bring Technology Innovation to the heart of the underdeveloped world.

-### Values and Beliefs
+### Slogan
 * We can all tap into infinite intelligence that God has installed in us.
 However, we need to first believe.
-* I believe in respect and the love of God for everyone no matter the gender, age, race or religion.
+* Respect and show God's to everyone no matter the gender, age, race or religion.
-* I believe in teamwork.
+* Hard work
+* Team work.
 Sharing ideas can indeed lead to the most beautiful and impactful innovations ever.

 > “If you want to go fast, go alone.
 If you want to go far, go together.”
 African Proverb